-A total of fourteen (14) courses are necessary to fulfill the requirements for the Master of Arts in Community Development Policy and Practice program (39 credits total).
+A total of fourteen (14) courses are necessary to fulfill the requirements for the Master in Community Development Policy and Practice program (39 credits total).
 This includes eleven (11) required courses and three (3) elective courses as follows:

 Required Courses (11):